Drafting a paid sick leave policy

 Employers should consider including an anti-retaliation provision, a disclaimer that the policy is not intended to infringe on employees' Section 7 rights under the National Labor Relations Act (NLRA), and a safe-harbor provision under the Genetic Information Nondiscrimination Act (GINA) to avoid liability for the inadvertent receipt of an employee's genetic information.

-Employer best practices
+Employer best practices for paid sick leave policies

 Employers should ensure the PSL policy is distributed to all employees by hard copy or electronically and obtain a signed acknowledgment of receipt from each employee.
 They also should consider providing notice about the policy provisions in multiple languages consistent with the employee population.